flybits/ios-sdk-spm/README.md

-This is OLD and it won't work.
+This repository is on deprecated state and its binaries may not work soon.
 Use the new repository: https://github.com/flybits/ios-sdk-spm-new that is currently working with Flybits binary storage.

 # Flybits iOS SDK Swift Package